0xbenc/bash-zoo/docs/how-it-works.md

 - Shell: Bash with `set -euo pipefail`.
 Target macOS (Bash 3.2+) and Debian/Ubuntu.
 - No Bash 4-only features on macOS (no associative arrays, no `mapfile`).
 Indexed arrays are allowed.
 - Atomic file updates and safe directory swaps are first-class design constraints.
-- UX is minimal: clear status lines and summaries; interactive flows use `gum` only where already required by installers/uninstallers.
+- UX is excellent: clear status lines and summaries; `gum` is a core prerequisite used for interactive flows.
+The installer does not install prerequisites; ensure Homebrew and `gum` are installed before running it.
 - The meta CLI is always installed and self-updatable.
 Tools can be installed as binaries or as aliases in the user’s RC file.

 ---